-2.5.8.18 Exhaust system (including Supersport NG)
+2.5.8.18 Exhaust system Supersport NG

-a) Exhaust pipes, silencers and exhaust mounts may be altered or replaced from those fitted on the homologated motorcycle.
+Exhaust pipes, silencers and exhaust mounts may be altered or replaced from those fitted on the homologated motorcycle.
 Catalytic converters must be removed.

 - b) The number of final exhaust silencer(s) must remain as homologated.
-The silencer(s) must be on the same side(s) as on the homologated model. - c) For safety reasons, the exposed edge(s) of the exhaust pipe(s) outlet(s) must be rounded to avoid any sharp edges. - d) Wrapping of exhaust systems is not allowed except in the area of the rider's foot or an area in contact with the fairing for protection from heat. - e) The noise limit for Supersport will be 107 dB/A (with a 3 dB/A tolerance after the race only). - f) Supersport Next Generation machines will have limitations on the exhaust specification defined at the time of the balance test and specified in the Eligible Parts list for Competition.
+The silencer(s) must be on the same side(s) as on the homologated model. - c) For safety reasons, the exposed edge(s) of the exhaust pipe(s) outlet(s) must be rounded to avoid any sharp edges. - d) Wrapping of exhaust systems is not allowed except in the area of the rider's foot or an area in contact with the fairing for protection from heat. - e) The noise limit for Supersport will be 107 dB/A (with a 3 dB/A tolerance after the race only). - specification defined at the time of the balance test and specified in the Eligible Parts list for Competition.
 If an exhaust system manufacturer wishes to make eligible a system that does not match the Manufacturers defined specification (or point b) then they may pay to have the (Phase 2) balancing test performed with their system.
 Once approved the system and its map ID will be added the Eligible Parts for Competition List.

-2.5.9.1 Electrics and electronics (including Supersport NG)
+2.5.9.1 Electrics and electronics Supersport NG

 - a) The ECU must be the Supersport control ECU the Mectronik MKE7 (part number WSS600_A).
-The sole official supplier of the ECU is Solo Engineering. www.soloengineering.com, sales@solengineering.com. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the Eligible Parts for Competition List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger.
+The suppliers are either: Mectronik, the motorcycle manufacturer or one of its authorized dealers or Solo Engineering. - b) The firmware and manufacturer (engine) map must be declared eligible by championship and from the Eligible Parts for Competition List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the team's responsibility to ensure that this is done. - d) External quickshift modules/sensors may be fitted but may only provide a signal to the Control Supersport ECU. - e) No other external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU. - ii) Championship mandated devices (e.g. 2-way RF system). - iii) Datalogger.